-A landlord may request entry to a rental unit to perform other services or to show the unit for re-renting or sale.
-However, there is no statute or available case law that obligates a tenant to allow a landlord access to the rental premises for purposes other than inspection, maintenance, and repair.
-Therefore, the issue of entry in other cases should be addressed in the terms of the lease agreement.
-Disputes that arise regarding a landlord's right of entry must be decided on a case-bycase basis in court.
+The purpose of this regulation is to allow for inspections in order to maintain multiple dwellings in the interest of public safety, health and welfare, according to N.J.A.C.
+5:10-1.2.
+There is no statute or available case law that dictates a notice requirement or tenant's obligation to allow a landlord access to the rental premises to show for re-renting or selling the property.
+The issue of entry should be addressed in the lease.
+Disputes that arise regarding a landlord's right of entry must be decided on a case-by-case basis in court.